College Admissions Tips and Guidance

 For students with physical disabilities, Annie Tulkin of Accessible Services provides these tips.

-You can also watch our video on applying to college for students with learning disabilities and ADHD.
+You can also watch our video on applying to college for students with learning disabilities, such as dyslexia, ADHD, and more.